clb953/KMOChanges2806/19c/a-c-test/README.md

 # &nbsp;
 <param class="cards">

+# Featured Essays
 ## Overview

 [Overview](19c-kent)

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/c9754956-2845-403f-b27b-2e4fb5b36184)

-During the 19th century Kent was connected to the metropolis through hoy and steam boats and later by the expanding railway network; it also provided convenient access to the coast of France through the regular passenger ships running from Folkestone and Dover.
+During the 19th century, Kent was connected to the metropolis through hoy and steamboats and later by the expanding railway network; it also provided convenient access to the coast of France through the regular passenger ships running from Folkestone and Dover.
 It attracted the attention of numerous writers across the century.

 ## Henry Gardiner Adams (1812-1881)